vpc-ccg/pamir/README.md

 ## Installation
 Source code of Pamir can be downloaded from [GitHub](https://github.com/vpc-ccg/pamir).
-In addition, you will need to set up several external tools as described below.
+To begin with, you will need to set up several external tools as described below.

 ### Prerequisite
 Pamir relies on specific version of the following tools: